Harness the Combinatoric Power of Command-Line Tools and Utilities

 Use brace expansion in the terminal to create multiple files or directories with a single command, saving time and effort.

-Use a Bash for loop and the mv command to batch rename files in the terminal, changing file extensions efficiently.
+Batch rename files in the terminal using a Bash for loop and the mv command to change file extensions and naming patterns quickly.

 Published January 27, 2019